screeps/docs/api/source/PowerCreep.md

 {% api_return_codes %}
 OK | The operation has been scheduled successfully.
 ERR_NOT_ENOUGH_RESOURCES | You don't have free Power Levels in your account.
+ERR_INVALID_ARGS | The provided power creep name is exceeds the limit, or the power creep class is invalid.
 ERR_NAME_EXISTS | A power creep with the specified name already exists.
 {% endapi_return_codes %}